-A collection of reports, blogs, papers and other written material about robot ethics.
+A collection of reports, blogs, papers and other written material about artificial intelligence and robot ethics.

 Perspectives on Issues in AI Governance

 This report highlights “five areas where government, in collaboration with wider civil society and AI practitioners, has a crucial role to play in clarifying expectations about AI’s application on a context-specific basis.
 These include explainability standards, approaches to appraising fairness, safety considerations, requirements for human-AI collaboration, and general liability frameworks.”